TehShrike/noddity-template-parser/readme.md

 - `post`: a Noddity post object (from a [Noddity Butler](https://github.com/TehShrike/noddity-butler))
 - `linkify`: a [Noddity Linkifier](https://github.com/TehShrike/noddity-linkifier)
 - `options`: an optional object of options
-	- `convertToHtml`: To produce Markdown files instead of HTML, set to false
+	- `convertToHtml`: convert posts from markdown to HTML.
+Defaults to true.
+(If `markdown: false` is on the post's metadata, it will not be converted, even when this is set to true.)

 ```js
 var ast = parser(post, linkify, { convertToHtml: false })